Espero que todos hayan tenido un Día de

 Esto me lo enviaron como chiste, pero tengo entendido

-que paso de verdad y al empleado lo despidieron de su
+que paso de verdad y al empleado lo despidieron

 trabajo por decirle "burro" al cliente: